GuillaumeBouchetEpitech/geronimo/README.md

 ## Dependency: bullet3, glm, tinyobjloader, stb

-The dependencies will be donwloaded and built with the `Build Everything` method below
+The dependencies will be downloaded and built with the `Build Everything` method below

 # How to Build (Quick)